Manca Pislak

 Manca Pislak (born 9 September 1997) is a Slovenian tennis player.

 On 3 April 2017, she achieved a career-high singles ranking of world No. 500.
-Pislac has won three singles and three doubles titles on the ITF Women's Circuit.
+Pislac has won three singles and four doubles titles on the ITF Women's Circuit.

 Playing for the Slovenia Fed Cup team, she has a win–loss record of 3–0.

 Career

-Junior years
+Juniors

-Pislak has a career-high ITF juniors ranking of 52, achieved on 2 February 2015.
+Pislak reached a career-high juniors ranking of 52, achieved on 2 February 2015.